mintster/nixmash-spring/README.md

 | *RSS w/ AbstractRSSView* | *Thymeleaf* | *Like Buttons* |  *File Uploading*|
 | *MultiFile Upload w/Blueimp* | *JPA @SqlResultSetMapping and @ConstructorResult* |  *Spring Gradle Dependency Plugin*  |  *FreeMarker Templating (post v0.4.0)* |

-The primary motivation behind this app is shown below on the [NixMash Spring Demo Site Home Page](http://nixmashspring.daveburkevt.com/), "**Becoming Spring Masters Together.**" Nearly every new application feature inspired one or more blog posts at [NixMash.com](http://nixmash.com) with screen shots and source code excerpts.

-The NixMash Spring changelist is [located here](http://nixmashspring.daveburkevt.com/x/html/changelist.html) and published on the [Demo Site Post Stream](http://nixmashspring.daveburkevt.com/posts).
+##Becoming Spring Masters Together

+The primary purpose for this app is to become Spring Masters together, and to blog about it along the way at [NixMash.com](http://nixmash.com) where we go deep on the Cool Tech of the Day.
+The latest release of NixMash Spring is online at **http://nixmashspring.daveburkevt.com.** The NixMash Spring changelist is [located here](http://nixmashspring.daveburkevt.com/x/html/changelist.html).

 **See the [Installation section](#installation) below** on how to configure NixMash Spring to get up and running.
 Once configured you can run the Web Application with

 `$ gradle mvc:bootRun`

-The supporting projects (JPA, Mail, Solr and Jsoup) can also be executed with `$ gradle bootRun`.
+The application has four supporting modules, JPA, Mail, Solr and Jsoup, which can also be executed with `$ gradle [module]:bootRun`.

-A working demo of the site is online at **http://nixmashspring.daveburkevt.com.**

 ![Home Page in  Release 0.3.1](http://nixmash.com/x/pics/github/spring-home-0.4.2.png)

-##Implemented##
+##Implemented

 *Implementations listed in the Release History below are found in their corresponding branch, v0.0.1, v0.0.2, etc. Newer branches may not contain features found in prior versions.*

-##Release History##
+##Release History
 - **[v0.4.4 -- Spring Caching (in progress)](#v044----spring-caching-in-progress)**
 - **[v0.4.3 -- Post Searching with Solr](#v043----post-searching-with-solr)**
 - **[v0.4.2 -- Post "Save and Continue" and Post Preview, Post Status and Password Administration Improvements](#v042----post-save-and-continue-and-post-preview-post-status-and-password-administration-improvements)**